 National research indicates that people know little about councils or what they do.
-Nationally, only half of the people surveyed feel their council keeps them well informed.
-For Rossendale BC xx% people believe the council keeps them well informed.
+Nationally, only half of the people surveyed feel their council keeps them well informed, although the picture is slightly better locally with 55% agreeing that they are well informed.